MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/getting-started/lnxGettingStarted.md

 OpenSSL 1.0 installed.

 > [!NOTE]
+> Support for DSC Linux is limited up to Open SSL version 1.1.
 > To determine the installed OpenSSL version, run the command openssl version.

 Run the following command to install DSC on a CentOS 7 x64 system.